Do you know what you’ll create, post, and share for your business this Tuesday?

 As soon as a content topic is clear, you create a card for it on the Trello board.

-Don’t forget to assign a deadline to the card; our recommendation would be to make this around one week before you actually want to publish the post.
-A lot of people are finishing up things at the last minute, and this also gives you some more space if things need to be tweaked a bit more.
+Don’t forget to assign a deadline to the card; we recommend making this around one week before you actually want to publish the post.
+Many people are finishing things at the last minute, which also gives you some more space if things need to be tweaked a bit more.

 Also, don’t forget to assign the correct writer to each piece of content as well.